Skip to content

 Your team is a mix of backgrounds.
 Acknowledge and celebrate the cultural events that matter to your people.
 Days for sharing traditions, inclusive themed events, and space for open talks.

 Make sure these celebrations are truly inclusive, driven by the team, not just HR.
 The goal: belonging and respect for the rich mix in your company.
 Avoid tokenism; aim for real understanding.
-It’s about recognizing and valuing the diversity within.
+It’s about recognising and valuing the diversity within.
 Let people share their heritage and feel seen.
 Make it authentic, not just performative.
 Build bridges of understanding and appreciation.

 9. Celebrate Holidays and Birthdays